okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/main/ios/configfile.md

     For example: `https//${yourOktaDomain}/oauth2/default`

-> **Note:** You can find the `Org URL`ion the Admin Console's global header in the upper-right corner of the page.
-Click the section that displays your email and company name.
-A drop-down box appears and displays general org information including the full `Org URL` (for example, subdomain.okta.com).
+> **Note:** Locate your org URL by clicking your username in the upper-right corner of the Admin Console.
+The URL appears in the dropdown menu (for example, subdomain.okta.com).

-* `logoutRedirectUri`: Enter `com.first.sample:/logout` as the value, which is what you defined as one of the **Sign-out redirect URIs** in the Native app that you created in the [previous step](#configure-two-openid-connect-native-apps).
+`logoutRedirectUri`: Enter `com.first.sample:/logout` as the value, which is what you defined as one of the **Sign-out redirect URIs** in the Native app that you created in the [previous step](#configure-two-openid-connect-native-apps).